ricalo/blog/_posts/2019-10-12-gitweb-apache-freenas.md

 toc: true
 ---

-Learn how to install the [GitWeb][2]{: target="external"} interface to browse the repositories in your Git server.
-Build the Git package from the Ports Collection to install the GitWeb frontend.
+Learn how to install [GitWeb][2]{: target="external"} to browse the repositories on your server.
+Build the Git package from the Ports Collection to install GitWeb on an Apache server.

-The following screenshot shows the GitWeb interface displaying a couple
+The following screenshot shows the GitWeb interface displaying two repositories:
-repositories:

 ![GitWeb screenshot][screenshot]